gracelang/language/standard.md

     hasNext -> Boolean
     // returns  true if there is at least one more element, i.e., if next will not raise the Exhausted
     // exception.
-Once an iterator is exhausted (i.e., once $\textsfhasNext}$ returns false), it will remain exhausted.
+Once an iterator is exhausted (i.e., once hasNext returns false), it will remain exhausted.
 }
 ```